stevenvar/OCaLustre/README.md

 ```

 The ```-main``` option, followed by the name of the principal node, generates the global loop of the program.
 Next, you just need to fill the correct input/output functions for this node in the generated ocaml file.

-### Todo

-I still need to properly include in this prototype the "call" operator that allows application of an OCaml function inside a node